Reading Time: 5 minutes

 What to expect during the scan

-You’ll get a small injection of the PSMA tracer, usually in your arm.
-This tracer travels through your blood for about an hour, sticking to any prostate cancer cells it finds.
-While you wait, you’ll rest quietly so the tracer can settle properly.
+A small injection of the PSMA tracer (typically Gallium-68 or Fluorine-18 labelled) is administered into a vein in your arm.
+The tracer circulates through your bloodstream for approximately 60 minutes, binding to any prostate cancer cells it encounters.
+During this time, you rest quietly to allow the tracer to distribute properly.

-Next, you’ll lie on a table that slides through the PET scanner to take detailed pictures.
-You’ll need to stay still for about 20-30 minutes to make sure the images are clear.
-The whole appointment usually takes about 2-3 hours from start to finish.
+You then lie on a table that slides through the PET scanner for approximately 20–30 minutes while detailed images are captured.
+The whole appointment typically takes 2–3 hours from start to finish.
+The procedure is painless and well-tolerated by most patients.

 Tips to prepare: